Toufeeq1/MOGFAR_ftc_group-b-MogamatToufeeqfarat_ITW19/README.md

-They have provided you with a link to the following GitHub repository.
+## They have provided you with a link to the following GitHub repository.

--As a user, I want to view a list of book previews, by title and author, so that I can discover new books to read.
+- As a user, I want to view a list of book previews, by title and author, so that I can discover new books to read.
--As a user, I want an image associated with all book previews so that I can recognize a book by the cover even if I forgot the name.
+- As a user, I want an image associated with all book previews so that I can recognize a book by the cover even if I forgot the name.
--As a user, I want to have the option of reading a summary of the book so that I can decide whether I want to read it.
+- As a user, I want to have the option of reading a summary of the book so that I can decide whether I want to read it.
--As a user, I want to have the option of seeing the date that a book was published so that I can determine how easy it is to obtain second-hand.
+- As a user, I want to have the option of seeing the date that a book was published so that I can determine how easy it is to obtain second-hand.
--As a user, I want to find books based on specific text phrases so that I don’t need to remember the entire title of a book.
+- As a user, I want to find books based on specific text phrases so that I don’t need to remember the entire title of a book.
--As a user, I want to filter books by author so that I can find books to read by authors that I enjoy.
+- As a user, I want to filter books by author so that I can find books to read by authors that I enjoy.
--As a user, I want to filter books by genre so that I can find books to read in genres that I enjoy.
+- As a user, I want to filter books by genre so that I can find books to read in genres that I enjoy.
--As a user, I want to toggle between dark and light modes so that I can use the app comfortably at night.
+- As a user, I want to toggle between dark and light modes so that I can use the app comfortably at night.

+- As a user, i want to be able to receive a link to the book I am previewing so that I can buy the book if I really want it.

+## Languages used in project
+- HTML
+- CSS
+- JavaScript (ES5/ES6)